umardraz/Postfix-vManager/Postfix-vManager-CentOS.rst

 ::

   yum remove sendmail
-  yum install postfix cyrus-sasl cyrus-sasl-devel cyrus-sasl-gssapi cyrus-sasl-md5 cyrus-sasl-plain dovecot
+  yum install postfix cyrus-sasl cyrus-sasl-devel cyrus-sasl-gssapi cyrus-sasl-md5 cyrus-sasl-plain dovecot dovecot-mysql

 This will install the Postfix mail server, the Dovecot IMAP and POP daemons, and several supporting packages that provide services related to authentication.
-You will be prompted to choose a system mail name for Postfix, make sure this should be a fully qualified domain name (FQDN) that points to your server's IP address.
-I will use example.yourdomain.com in this setup.

 After sucessfully installation of Postfix, in the next step will create database for our Postfix vManager.